Thomas Fine Arts Building photo

 Instruments

-• In addition to the two concert Steinway grands and Walker digital organ in the Reynolds Recital Hall, the department maintains about a dozen other fine quality grand pianos in rehearsal rooms, faculty studios, and piano major practice rooms.
-New Boston uprights are located in various music classrooms and other practice rooms.
-The class piano lab has Roland F150 digital pianos.
+• In addition to the two concert Steinway grands and Walker digital organ in the Reynolds Recital Hall, the department maintains about a dozen other high-quality grand pianos in rehearsal rooms, faculty studios, and piano major practice rooms.
+Boston uprights are located in various music classrooms and other practice rooms.
+The class piano lab has Roland P125 digital pianos.

-• A Roland Fantom G8 synthesizer/workstation and other synthesizers are used for performances.
+• A Roland Fantom G8 synthesizer and other synthesizers are used for performances.

-• Percussion students study and perform on a full range of professional-level equipment including a new set of Adams timpani.
+• Percussion students study and perform on a full range of professional-level equipment, including new sets of Adams and Yamaha timpani.

-• The music education classroom lab is outfitted with classroom instruments of all kinds, including guitars, Orff instruments, auxiliary percussion, and hand chimes.
+• The music education classroom lab is outfitted with a variety of classroom instruments, including guitars, Orff instruments, auxiliary percussion, and hand chimes.

 Practice Rooms